Darsun

 Darsun (درسون, also Romanized as Darsūn and Darreh Sūn) is a village in Sepiddasht Rural District, Papi District, Khorramabad County, Lorestan Province, Iran.
 At the 2006 census, its population was 50 consisting of 8 families.

+Geography

+Darsun is found in western Iran, a region dominated by the Zagros Mountains.
+The village's terrain is primarily rugged, resulting in cooler climates and access to mountain springs and streams.
+Such geography shapes the agricultural and animal husbandry practices in the area.